omega-hub/oculus/README.md

 Istructions for OSX are similar but adjust the paths/library name accordingly.

 ## Using the rift module
-To run your application using the Oculus Rift render, simply choose an oculus rift configuration at 、startup.
+To run your application using the Oculus Rift render, simply choose an oculus rift configuration at startup.
 For instance when using orun:
 ```
 > orun -c oculus/rift.cfg -s <script name>
 ```